arez/arez/docs/actions.md

 * Actions that declare no checked exceptions and do not return a value.
 * Actions that declare no checked exceptions and do return a value.

-Due to some peculiarities with the java type system the primitive methods that invoke actions that declare no checked exceptions are named `safeAction` while the methods that invoke actions that declare checked exceptions are named `action`.
+Due to some peculiarities with the java type system; the methods that invoke actions that declare no checked exceptions are named `safeAction` while the methods that invoke actions that declare checked exceptions are named `action`.